DimitriGeers/DimitriGeers/README.md

 </p>

-## Hi, I'm Dimitri!
+## Hi, I'm Dimitri! 👋

-**Service Delivery Manager | Analyst | Product Owner**
+### By Day: Service Delivery Manager | Analyst | Product Owner 💼

 I thrive at the intersection of technology and business, where strategy meets execution.
-With a passion for delivering value and a love for solving complex problems, my role revolves around ensuring that teams work harmoniously to exceed customer expectations.
+With a passion for delivering value and solving complex problems, my role revolves around ensuring that teams work harmoniously to exceed customer expectations.

-### What I Do:
+**What I Do:**

-- **Service Delivery Management:** I oversee the end-to-end delivery process, ensuring services are delivered on time, within scope, and aligned with business goals.
+- **Service Delivery Management**: Overseeing the end-to-end delivery process, ensuring services are delivered on time, within scope, and aligned with business goals.
 I bridge the gap between technical teams and stakeholders, making sure everyone is on the same page.

-- **Functional & Business Analysis:** I look into business requirements, translate them into actionable tasks, and collaborate with cross-functional teams to implement solutions that drive growth and efficiency.
+- **Functional & Business Analysis**: Translating business requirements into actionable tasks and collaborating with cross-functional teams to implement solutions that drive growth and efficiency.

-- **Product Ownership:** I prioritise features, manage backlogs, and work closely with development teams to deliver products that resonate with users and stakeholders alike.
+- **Product Ownership**: Prioritising features, managing backlogs, and working closely with development teams to deliver products that resonate with users and stakeholders alike.

-### Continuous Improvement:
+**Continuous Improvement**:

-I believe in the power of continuous learning and always seek out opportunities to expand my skill set.
-Whether it's exploring the world of code, or fine-tuning my leadership skills, I'm committed to staying at the forefront of my field.
+I believe in continuous learning and always seek opportunities to expand my skill set.
+Whether it's exploring new technologies or fine-tuning my leadership skills, I'm committed to staying at the forefront of my field.

+---

+### By Night: Programmer | Automation Enthusiast | Gamer 🌙

+Once the professional hat is off, I dive into my passion for programming and gaming.
+I use my free time to explore creative solutions through code and automation.

+**Favourite Programming Languages:**
+- **Python** 🐍:My go-to.
+- **JavaScript** ⚡

+**Programming Challenges & Games**:
+I enjoy taking on coding challenges, especially those that push my skills to new levels.
+Whether it's playing programming games like [Screeps](https://screeps.com) or building automation scripts to enhance gaming experiences, I love crafting efficient solutions.

+**Projects & Automation**:
+In my spare time, I work on automating gameplay, developing macros, and creating personal projects that help me refine my skills.

+Check out my repositories to see what I’ve been working on!

 ### Let's Connect!